King Fahd University of Petroleum and Minerals: Academic programs

 KFUPM degree offerings include Bachelor of Science, Master of Science, Master of Engineering, Master of Business Administration, and Doctor of Philosophy.

-The university's academic programs are focused on engineering, sciences, computer sciences, business, and management, and are accredited by international bodies such as ABET, AACSB, as well as the national accrediting body NCAAA.
+The university's academic programs are focused on engineering, sciences, technology, and business, being accredited by international bodies such as ABET, AACSB, as well as the national accrediting body NCAAA.

-Since 2020, the university has introduced new aspects to the academic programs through undergraduate concentrations (CX) and professional masters (MX).
-Recently there were 38 undergraduate concentrations (CX) introduced, along with 32 one-year master's degrees, and 20 interdisciplinary research centers.
+Since 2020, the university has introduced new aspects to its academic programs through undergraduate concentrations (CX) and professional master's degrees (known as project-based MS).
+As of June 2026, KFUPM had reached 43 undergraduate concentrations (CX) throughout its disciplines, along with 36 one-year master's degrees, and 20+ interdisciplinary research centers.